SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Commercial_Models.md

 > [!NOTE]
 >
 > - Self-hosted/on-premises free DataMiner Systems are not time-limited.
 An organization can use the system as long as it remains reachable (connected to dataminer.services).
-> - Free Skyline hosted DataMiner Systems (SaaS) are limited to a maximum of 30 days.
-Note these are not yet publicly available.
+> - Free Skyline-hosted DataMiner Systems (SaaS) are limited to a maximum of 30 days.
+Note that these are not yet publicly available.
 Contact your Account Manager for details.

 ## DataMiner Perpetual-Use Licenses vs Usage-based services